nashville-software-school/FEWDD-milestones/5-rich-browser-applications/exercises/RBA_HANDLEBARS_BLOG.md

 ### Requirements

-Make sure you have a `package,json` file in your `lib` folder, either by running `npm init` in that folder or repurposing a `package.json` from a previous project that used browserify and SASS.
+Make sure you have a `package.json` file in your `lib` folder, either by running `npm init` in that folder or repurposing a `package.json` from a previous project that used browserify and SASS.
 Add the necessary packages with
-`npm install handlebars hbsfy`.
+`npm install handlebars hbsfy --save`.

 #### The Basic impementation:
 1. Create a blog page with three short articles